FilippoPisello/Custom_Excel/readme.md

   - The pandas data frame to be considered.
 - **keep_index** : Bool, default=False
   - If True, it is taken into account that the first column of the spreadsheet will be occupied by the index.
 All the dimensions will be adjusted as consequence.
-- **skip_rows**: int, default=0
-  - The number of rows which should be left empty at the top of the spreadsheet.
-Referring to excel row numbering, the table content starts at skip_rows + 1.
-If 0, content starts at row 1.
-- **skip_cols**: int, default=0
-  - The number of columns which should be left empty at the left of the spreadsheet.
-Referring to excel column labelling, the table content starts at letter with index skip_cols.
-If 0, content starts at column "A".
+- **starting_cell**: str, default="A1"
+  - The cell where it will be placed the top left corner of the data frame.
 - **correct_lists**: Bool, default=False
   - If True, the lists stored as the data frame entries are modified to be more readable in the traditional spreadsheet softwares.
 This happens in four ways.
 (1) Empty lists are replaced by missing values.
 (2) Missing values are removed from within the lists.
 (3) Lists of len 1 are replaced by the single element they contain.
 (4) Lists are replaced by str formed by their elements separated by commas.